jntroncone/3825_Semester_Project/README.md

 # Chat-App
-a simple chat application built in Python for Comp 3825 Network and Info Assurance
+a simple chat room application built in Python for Comp 3825 Network and Info Assurance currently handles a single chat room for all users